 In the United States, environmental and regulatory approvals lengthen the time from initiation of the project until operations begin, increasing financing costs and making capital more difficult to obtain.
-The EIA estimates the overnight capital cost (the estimate of capital costs if the plant could be constructed in one day)11 for an advanced nuclear reactor, at \$5,335 per kilowatt.12 The construction costs of nuclear units undergoing the permit process that include these other charges (financing and contingencies) are estimated at around \$8,000 to \$10,000 per kilowatt.13 This means that the fully-loaded capital costs for domestic nuclear plants could potentially be 200 to 250 percent more expensive than a new Chinese nuclear plant.
+The EIA estimates the overnight capital cost (the estimate of capital costs if the plant could be

 Nuclear power does not emit greenhouse gases, making nuclear a viable alternative to coal or natural gas for electricity generation in the view of some governments.
 Many environmentalists, however, have vigorously opposed nuclear power because of concerns about nuclear reactor safety and the storage of used nuclear fuel, thus creating another impediment to new nuclear plant construction in addition to cost.
-Thirteen projects to expand the generation of electricity at already existing nuclear plants are facing either prolonged delays or indeterminate completion dates owing to opposition from environmental activist groups.14
+Twenty two nuclear projects to expand the generation of electricity at already existing nuclear plants or to build new plants are facing either prolonged delays or indeterminate completion dates owing to opposition from environmental activist groups.
+163